-Radiofrequency neurotomy exists in two forms, depending on whether the pain comes from nerves associated with the facet joints or the sacroiliac joints:
+Radiofrequency neurotomy exists in two forms, depending on whether the pain comes from nerves associated with the facet joints or the sacroiliac joints (SI joints):

 - Medial branch neurotomy – This is performed when the affected nerves branch off the facet joints, which are where the stacked vertebrae in the spine are connected.
 Facet joints enable vertebral movements, called flexion and extension.
 Facet disease, which is arthritic degeneration of the cartilage associated with the facet joints, can produce localized pain or refer radiating pain to other parts of the body.

-Because nerves will regenerate over time, radiofrequency neurotomy is considered a temporary solution to chronic back or neck pain.
-If repeated attempts to deaden compressed or irritated nerves prove ineffective for treatment of facet disease or another degenerative condition, a doctor might suggest surgery as an option.
-Rather than settle for highly invasive traditional open back surgery, tens of thousands of patients have found relief at Laser Spine Institute.
-Contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure can help you rediscover your life without back or neck pain.
+Because nerves will regenerate over time, radiofrequency neurotomy is considered a temporary solution to chronic neck or back pain.
+If repeated attempts to deaden compressed or irritated nerves prove ineffective for treatment of facet disease or another degenerative condition, a physician might suggest surgery as an option.
+Rather than settle for highly invasive traditional open spine surgery, tens of thousands of patients have found relief at Laser Spine Institute.
+Contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from your neck or back pain.